 Ben’s Movie Pick: The Scream Quadrilogy – In my opinion, legendary horror maestro Wes Craven’s Scream franchise is one of the all-around highest quality series in the genre.
 Even the weakest link, Scream 3, which admittedly devolves into what its predecessors and successor critique, is still a decent film with enough charm, wit, and fun cast members to make it an entertaining and worthwhile watch.
 The other entries in the quadrilogy, Scream, Scream 2, and Scream 4 are all exceptional meta slashers that point out the tropes and formulas of other horror films, all the while constantly scaring and surprising you.
 I’d also put the opening scenes of Scream and Scream 4 among the best in film, horror or otherwise.
 Here’s hoping the upcoming Scream 5 doesn’t lower the franchise’s average.

 Ben’s Movie Pick: Spirited Away – What’s there to say about this Miyazaki masterpiece that hasn’t been said already?
 The whimsical and dark story introduces you to a truly unique world that’s full of memorable, lovable characters.
-A brilliant score adds to the film’s fantastical nature and greatly heightens any moments of tension, grandeur, or emotion.
+A brilliant score adds to the film’s fantastical nature and greatly heightens every moment of tension, grandeur, or emotion.
 You can see the love and care put into the wondrous, breathtaking animation in virtually every single frame.
 There’s all of that, and somehow it’s barely aged at all in nearly two decades.
 Not only is Spirited Away still one of the most impressive and important animated films of all time, but it just so happens to be my personal favorite.

 Lauren’s TV Pick: The Great – Seeing as I am no history buff, it’s probably for the best that Hulu’s The Great put a disclaimer with its title card stating that it’s “an occasionally true story” based on the lives of Catherine the Great and her husband, Emperor Peter III of Russia.
 Nicholas Hoult shines as the largely incompetent doofus of a leader (again, fictionalized, though far too real in many aspects for some of us…), but no amount of praise is too much for Elle Fanning in her portrayal of Catherine.
 At first I was a bit unprepared to see her in a very adult role (and was shocked to find that she is all grown up at 22 years old now), but now having watched the whole series, I can’t imagine anyone else playing the part.
 Fanning has such a wide range in this performance as the often naive and overly optimistic conspirator hoping to take the largest seat of Russian power for herself, and she imparts so much heart into the character that it is no shock that when the show unexpectedly hit me with the feels, Fanning made sure it hit hard.
 Seriously, she is brilliant in The Great, as is the show on the whole.